-When it comes to selling land, the buyer may ask you to make changes, however this is negotiable and varies from sale to sale.
+When it comes to selling land, the buyer may ask you to make changes, however, this is negotiable and varies from sale to sale.

 When you are buying a home, what you see is what you get.
 And you can upgrade or change rooms and appliances as you wish.
 When it comes to building your own home you get choose every detail and create your dream home from the ground up, which makes it feel like your own from the get-go.

 While preparing to sell your home, focus on making the home repairs that will be included in the home inspection and make sure everything is in working order.
-Making huge home improvements like completely remodeling your kitchen isn’t always necessary if you are not going to be able to make up for the cost in the home sale price.
+Making a huge home improvement like completely remodeling your kitchen isn’t always necessary if you are not going to be able to make up for the cost in the home sale price.
 Speaking with a real estate agent about what repairs are valuable can be super helpful with narrowing down your list of to-do before selling.